ben-rogerson/craft-gulp/README.md

 Get to your projects directory in your terminal then:

-1. `composer create-project ben-rogerson/craft-gulp PATH`
+1. `composer install && npm i && ./craft setup`
-2. Create a local database (Sequel Pro is a good choice)
+2. Create a local database (Sequel Pro is a good choice) and duplicate `.env.example` to `.env`
-3. `npm i`
-4. Setup a site with Valet or Homestead in the `public` folder
+3. Setup a site with Valet or Homestead in the `public` folder
-5. Open `package.json` and update your urls in `paths.urls`
+4. Open `package.json` and update your urls in `paths.urls`
-6. Start your dev server with `npm run dev`
+5. Start your dev server with `npm run dev`
-7. Code like a pro.
+6. Code like a pro.